FarooqAR/learn-javascript/Exercise1.md

 We need to verify that we got the correct output in the previous question.
 Since we are programmers, we have a way!

-Javascript provides a function [String.fromCharCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode)
+Javascript provides a function [String.fromCharCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode) which will be useful here.
-You will need that!

 Given the variable `myArr` in the previous question, convert each number into its corresponding ASCII character.
 For e.g: `65` should be converted to `'A'`.